chauchau2203/Amazon-Analysis--Dashboard/README.md

 ### Objectives

-* To evaluate sales patterns across different customer segments and business channels (B2C and B2B).
+* To evaluate **sales patterns** across different customer segments and business channels (B2C and B2B).

-* To analyze inventory distribution and optimize stock levels based on demand and product attributes such as category, size, and color.
+* To analyze **inventory distribution** and optimize stock levels based on demand and product attributes such as category, size, and color.

-* To identify top-performing products, regions, and customer groups to inform marketing and operational strategies.
+* To identify **top-performing** products, regions, and customer groups to inform marketing and operational strategies.

-* To understand temporal sales trends, including seasonality and weekday effects, to improve forecasting and planning.
+* To understand **temporal sales trends**, including seasonality and weekday effects, to improve forecasting and planning.

-* To provide recommendations for inventory management, customer retention, and revenue growth based on comprehensive data analysis.
+* To provide **recommendations** for inventory management, customer retention, and revenue growth based on comprehensive data analysis.

 ## B. Data Sources